IBM-Cloud/docs-services/services/TwilioProgrammableVideo/index.md

 Today we’re going to go sans-servers and build out a sample Video application on top of IBM’s awesome Bluemix.
 We’ll use an adaptation of our [Node.js Quickstart Video Application](https://www.twilio.com/docs/api/video/quickstart-sample-apps){: new_window}, with our JavaScript Client library for the browser.
-You’ll also need to verify your browser has WebRTC support before continuing, and allow access to your camera and microphone.
+You’ll need to verify your browser has WebRTC support before continuing and allow access to your camera and microphone.

 ## Let's get started!